Friday, November 6, 2020

 When he reached the end, he looked down.
 Other than a single fallen log below him, the path continued onward into the forest and was relatively clear of rock or other debris.
 He lowered himself down more and turned himself to face northward where the path continued.
 He kept going until he was dangling off the rope with only his hands.
 He kicked behind himself against the cliff as he began to swing.
 He wasn’t satisfied with the distance though, so he let himself come back towards the cliff and using the momentum for more strength and leverage, he kicked himself off again on the rebound, then he released his grip on the rope near the apex of his swing so he could sail over the log.

 PAAARRRKOOOUUURRRR–!!”
-He shouted out loud to no one in particular as he flew in the air and landed on the dirt in a safety roll.
-He grunted upon the impact, but unlike his spill from the cravenbat a few days ago, there was no pain in this landing.
+He shouted out loud to no one in particular as he sailed through the air and landed on the dirt in a safety roll.
+He grunted upon the impact, but unlike his spill from the Cravenbat a few days ago, there was no pain in this landing.
 The momentum helped him distribute the weight just as he planned.

 Oh well.